A cryptocurrency is a form of virtual currency that uses encryption techniques as means of securing the verification of transactions.

-Virtual currencies, however, lack a normative definition.
-From the “synthesis” of this syllogism, we can easily deduce that virtual currencies are not actually “currencies” because of the legal vacuum surrounding them.
+Virtual currencies however, lack a normative definition.
+From the “synthesis” of this syllogism, we can deduce that virtual currencies are not actually “currencies” because of the legal vacuum surrounding them.

-Virtual currencies have traditionally been classified according to their relationship with “real money” and the “real economy”, taking into account how the money flows between virtual currencies and real currencies works, and they are converted and used to purchase real goods and services.
+Virtual currencies have traditionally been classified according to their relationship with “real money” and the “real economy”, taking into account how the money flows between virtual currencies and real currencies works.

 According to these characteristics, the existing virtual currency schemes have been divided into…